simonvincenthk/simonvincenthk.github.io/_posts/2021-12-20-Appendix A: EnergyPlus Shoebox Model.md.md

 Average/Sum - whether this is a averaged value over the reporting period (such as a temperature or rate) or whether this is a summed value over the reporting period.
 Reporting periods are specified in the Output:Variable or Output:Meter objects.
 – The variable name one uses for reporting is displayed (e.g., Site Outdoor Drybulb Temperature) along with the units (e.g., [C]).”

-{% include alert.html text="Note: This part of the EnergyPlus Model is incomplete due to lack of clarity about which EnergyPlus output variables best meet the requirements of the model." %}

 ![](/images/20211200_MECH498_EnergyPlusModel_OutputVariables_shradilkasseckert.jpg "EnergyPlus Shoebox Model: Output Variables")

 ### A.2.11 Simulation Settings <a class="anchor" id="section_a_2_11"></a>